nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 ### 🗣️ Summary of the Zero-Secret Strategy

-1. **Identity is Local:** Machines get their ID from the hardware/infrastructure (Windows SID or Cloud Instance ID), not from a file.
+* **Identity is Local:** Machines get their identity from the infrastructure (SPIFFE/SVID), not from a config file.
-2. **Short-Lived is Safe:** If a hacker manages to steal a token from memory, it becomes useless in 5 minutes.
+* **Short-Lived is Safe:** SVIDs and tokens expire in minutes.
+If stolen, they are "paperweights" almost immediately.
-3. **Audience Binding:** Tokens only work for one target (e.g., Stripe).
-They are not "Master Keys."
+* **Audience Binding:** Tokens are minted for a specific "Audience" (Stripe).
+They cannot be reused for other services.
-4. **Blast Radius:** By binding tokens to the server's IP address, you ensure stolen credentials cannot be used from a different location.
+* **Blast Radius:** By binding tokens to IP addresses/CIDR blocks, you ensure stolen credentials cannot be used "off-site."

 ---